-- To gain an understanding about how robot brains (controllers) are defined in RoboGen and how they operate.
+- To gain an understanding of how robot brains (controllers) are defined in RoboGen and how they operate.

 Now that you understand how to modify a robot body, it is time to learn a bit about how robot brains are described.

-From the Advanced tab open examples/myRobot2.txt.
-This is an exact replica of examples/simpleRobot.txt that you saw in action at the start of Exercise 1.
+From the Build a Robot tab open myRobot2.robot.txt.
+This is an exact replica of simpleRobot.robot.txt that you saw in action at the start of Exercise 1.

 Now look at the lines from